 - a.
 Significance.
 This section of the proposal should begin by stating the larger research question to be addressed and its importance.
 Review the essential literature, providing background evidence to identify what is known in the field, where the gaps in knowledge exist.
 Explain the rationale for the proposed studies (experiments/analyses).
 The summary of existing evidence in the literature should be written for a knowledgeable but not necessarily expert reader.
 (1 page) - b.
 Innovation.
 This section is designed to convince the reviewer of the innovative nature of your proposed study.
-Include a brief statement of what you will do and then explain how your study has the potential to impact such things as existing knowledge, theories, clinical practice, clinical or research methods, and so on..
+Include a brief statement of what you will do and then explain how your study has the potential to impact such things as existing knowledge, theories, clinical practice, clinical or research methods, and so on.
 Your study may develop or test new methods or refine existing ones in some innovative way.
 (1/2 page) - c.
 Approach.
 Provide an overview of the overall design of your experiments/studies and how these will address each of your specific aims.
 Include appropriate preliminary data (or analyses) to support the feasibility of the approach as well as your experience that will assist you in carrying out the proposed studies.
 Preliminary data may also provide the basis for power analyses.
 Explain your methods precisely, including how you will collect, manage and analyze the data.
 For clinical and epidemiologic studies that are based on existing data, describe the original study design as well as the data collection methods, and variables to be used.
 Explain what variables will be explored as potential confounder or effect modifiers as well as the rationale for doing so.
 The approaches to the analysis should be described as well.
 In general, treat each aim individually and describe the laboratory, clinical or analytic approaches to be used.
 The level of detail should be sufficient to convince the reader of the validity of the methods to be used.
-Finally, discuss any potential - experimental difficulties or analytic complexities as well as alternative strategies should such problems arise.
+Finally, discuss any potential experimental difficulties or analytic complexities as well as alternative strategies should such problems arise.
 (2 3 pages) - d.
 References.
 Provide references at the end of the Research Strategy.
 Each citation must be complete, and include the names of all authors, title of the article, journal or book, volume, page numbers, and year of publication.
-The reference list is not included in the 5 page limit of the proposal. - 3.
-Protection of Human Subjects (if applicable) - 4.
-Vertebrate Animals (if applicable) IX.
-DOCTORAL THESIS Thesis Advisory Committee The student's PhD thesis committee must have five members: (a) committee chair, (b) student's advisor (first reader), (c) second reader, (d) third reader, and (e) external member.
-The guidelines and roles of the various members are given below: - 1.
-Committee Chair.
-The committee chair is responsible for organizing, scheduling, and moderating all meetings of the committee.
-The chair keeps written records of committee recommendations and decisions and tracks follow up on those decisions as the student moves through the completions of the thesis.
-The committee chair must be a member of the regular GMS nutrition faculty and may not serve as the student's thesis advisor.
-The committee chair is responsible for scheduling the student's proposal defense as well as the defense of the thesis itself.
-The chair should ensure that the requisite 5 committee members are in attendance at the student's final thesis defense.
-He/she is responsible for submitting a report of each meeting to the Directors. - 2.
-Thesis Advisor.
-The thesis advisor also serves as the first reader of the thesis.
-The Advisor should have thorough scientific knowledge of the student's research topic and the methods required to complete the thesis work.
-The thesis advisor oversees the scientific conduct of the study.
-The thesis advisor must be a member of the regular GMS nutrition faculty. - 3.
-Second Reader.
-The second reader of the thesis committee provides backup to the thesis advisor and can help guide the student through any probems and suggest alternative approaches, etc. - 4.
-Third and fourth readers: The third reader brings additional expertise and perspective (e.g. clinical to a basic project or vice versa) that can provide breath and balance on the committee. - 5.
-External member: This may be someone with subject area expertise who is not a part of the Nutrition and Metabolism Graduate Program faculty, and can be from outside BU/BUSM.
-A Special Appointment form may be needed (from GMS office).
-GPNM students should assemble a Thesis Advisory Committee as soon as feasible, but generally by the end of the second year or shortly after completion of the qualifying exam.
-The Thesis Committee should be chaired by a member of the GPNM faculty and should include the primary Thesis Advisor and three to four other faculty members, at least one of whom should be from outside the GPNM and may be outside of the BUSM.
-Committee members should be qualified to assist the student with his/her Thesis and examine him/her at its completion.
-Faculty from other institutions who are particularly qualified to review the Thesis research can serve on a Thesis Committee, but must apply to the Division of Graduate Medical Studies for a special service faculty appointment.
-The Committee roster should be submitted to the GPNM office for approval on the proper form.
-The student will convene the Thesis Committee (subject to approval of the Directors) and schedule the meetings of the committee.
-The committee should meet for the first time within 6 months of successfully completing the qualifying examination.
-The Thesis Committee will determine the frequency of meetings for the full committee but it shall meet at least annually.
-At critical junctures in a student's work, mote frequent meetings may be advised.
-Thesis Proposal.
+The reference list is not included in the 5 page limit of the proposal.

+- 3. Protection of Human Subjects (if applicable see NIH guidance) - 4.
+Vertebrate Animals (if applicable see NIH guidance)